 “Roughly 2.5 billion people in the world don’t have access to improved sanitation,” said Murphy, who traveled to Uganda at the end of June.
 “They don’t have access to a toilet or a latrine, which has consequences on safe drinking water and environments.
 These issues aren’t often talked about, but they’re preventable.”

-Murphy’s work abroad focuses on Knowledge to Practice (K2P) for Safe Sanitation—in both Uganda and India, she and her colleagues from San Diego State, MSU, Wageningen University and a team of stakeholders on the ground, including the Ugandan National Water and Sewerage Corporation, will explore how they can best apply the information gathered from the GWPP to inform sanitation policy, guidelines and practices.
-They hope to develop tools that can be used globally to help countries meet the Sustainable Development Goals (SDGs) laid out by the United Nations, a series of goals addressing issues with poverty, hunger, health, education, gender equality, and more—including water and sanitation, or SDG6.
+Murphy’s work abroad is part of the GWPP’s Water Pathogen Knowledge to Practice (Water-K2P) project, the phase of the GWPP that seeks to inform local decisionmakers and water and safety planners about the updated pathogen data and information.
+In both Uganda and India, she and her colleagues from San Diego State University, MSU, Wageningen University and a team of stakeholders on the ground (including the Ugandan National Water and Sewerage Corporation) will explore how they can best apply the information gathered from the GWPP to inform sanitation policy, guidelines and practices.

 In Kampala, Uganda, less than 10 percent of the population has access to a sewer system, and many people in rural areas still resort to open defecation.
-Murphy will work with various UN organizations, nongovernmental organizations, government agencies, and university academics and researchers that focus on sewage and public health.
-She and the team will hold workshops and trainings on a series of tools they hope to create, including a mobile local safe sanitation app and mapping visualization tools.
-In July, they finished the first series of workshops in in Kampala.
+Murphy and her team will hold workshops with various stakeholders who focus on sewage and public health to train them on the updated sanitation knowledge generated by the GWPP.
+They hope to create a series of tools that those stakeholders can use, including a mobile local safe sanitation app for smartphones and visualization tools that can map areas with poor sanitation.
+In July, they finished the first series of workshops in Kampala.

 After two years of work in Uganda, they will shift their focus to India, where they will test whether these tools can easily transfer between countries.